Southern Sudan Autonomous Region (2005–2011): Peace agreement and autonomy

 On 9 January 2005, a peace treaty was signed in Nairobi, Kenya, ending the Second Sudanese Civil War and reestablishing Southern autonomy.
 John Garang, then leader of the Sudan People's Liberation Army/Movement, feted the treaty, predicting, "This peace agreement will change Sudan forever."
 The treaty provided for a referendum on South Sudanese independence to be held on 9 January 2011, six years after the original signing.
 It also divided oil income evenly between the North and the South.

 Use of sharia law continued in the Muslim-majority North, while in Southern Sudan, its authority was devolved to the elected assembly.
 Southern Sudan ultimately rejected implementation of sharia law.
 In late 2010, Sudanese President Omar al-Bashir announced that if Southern Sudan voted for independence, Sudan would fully adopt sharia as the basis for law.

 President Salva Kiir Mayardit and the SPLA disputed the results of the 2008 Sudanese census, which claimed Southern Sudan accounted for 21 percent of the population.
 The SPLA insisted that Southern Sudan included closer to one-third of the national population and that Southern Sudanese had been undercounted.

 Referendum for independence (2011)

 A referendum on independence for Southern Sudan was held from 9–15 January 2011.
 Preliminary results released by the Southern Sudan Referendum Commission on 30 January 2011 indicate that 98% of voters selected the "separation" option, with 1% selecting "unity".
 Southern Sudan became an independent country on 9 July 2011, a date set by the Comprehensive Peace Agreement.
 On 31 January 2011, Sudanese Vice-President Ali Osman Mohamed Taha stated the Sudanese Government's "acceptance" of the referendum results.
 On 23 January 2011, members of a steering committee on post-independence governing told reporters that upon independence the land would be named the Republic of South Sudan "out of familiarity and convenience."
-Other names that had been considered were Azania, Nile Republic, Kush Republic and even Juwama, a portmanteau for Juba, Wau and Malakal, three major cities.
+Other names considered were Azania, Jubanda, Nile Republic, Kush Republic and Juwama, a portmanteau for Juba, Wau and Malakal, three major cities.